adarshanand67/Data-Science/Path/Workflow.md

 - Why not 100% master pandas before moving on to advanced stuffs?
 - Have a sense of calm while writing code, Dont go down a rabbit hole -> Haste makes waste

-## Data science workflow
+## Data science workflow (in a new project)

-msno - Find missing values in dataset pandas-profiling - Generate a report of the dataset AutoViz - Auto EDA
+msno - Find missing values in dataset pandas-profiling - Generate auto report of the dataset AutoViz - Auto EDA (minimal) klib - +/- correlelation graphs, Feature correlation plots wrt target